 Oil painting was my first medium and it turned out to be the gateway drug I needed to explore other art medium.
-Some say oil painting is hard for a beginner, but I would argue I still find oil painting to be one of the most forgiving medium out there.
+Some say oil painting is hard for a beginner, but I would argue oil painting is one of the most forgiving medium out there.
 I began painting landscapes in the beginning, though I would eventually branch out to prefer portraits much, much later.

 After a few years of oil painting, with a secret wish to become the next Bob Ross, I took a break from creating art for for almost a decade.

 I returned home from my time serving in the military and while trying to figure out what to do in life, I passed through the art section at a local Walmart.
 Probably cutting through to get to the restroom or something.
 I saw they had a beginner acrylic paint set for $19.99.
 It came with everything.
 Paint, brushes, a couple of canvas boards, and a small paint tray.
 On a whim, I decided to buy it.
 That would turn out to be the moment I fell back into the rabbit hole of artistic self discovery.
-The very expensive, often frustrating, but ultimately rewarding rabbit hole I continue to tumble down today.
+The very expensive, often frustrating, but ultimately rewarding journey I continue on today.

 I started out wanting to paint landscapes and flora.
-The more I struggled with picking up a brush after so long, I decided it would be best to concentrate on abstract pieces so I could get to know the medium better.
+I struggled with picking up a brush after so long, so I decided it would be best to concentrate on abstract pieces to get to know the medium better.
 Wouldn’t you know, acrylic paint doesn’t blend in the same way oil paint does.
-It didn’t take me long to figure it out but it took me a long time to figure out how it was supposed to work, and to think about my approach to projects differently.
+It took me a long time to figure out how it was supposed to work and to think about my approach to projects differently.
 You know what they say, “use the right tool for the right job.”
-Now I think about art projects and I consider which medium is the right tool for the piece I want to create.
+Now, when I think about art projects, I consider which medium is the right tool for the piece I want to create.

 Watercolor and Gouache Painting

 Here’s the thing.
 When painting using oil or acrylic, it is beneficial to begin with your darkest colors and work your way to lighter colors.
-If you mess something up, you can almost always cover it up by painting it over.
+If you mess something up, you can almost always cover it up by painting right over the top of it.
 Literally none of that applies to painting with watercolor or gouache.
 To say it has been quite the learning curve to make the transition to this medium would be the understatement of the year.

 If I wasn’t such a stubborn ass, I would have chucked every single one of my water color paints and brushes into a field and set them on fire already.
 At this point it is about pride and not accepting defeat, not about an appreciation for the medium.
-The only reasons I keep pushing forward in this mess.
-For those of you who are adept in this medium, I good for you!
+For those of you who are adept in this medium, good for you!

 Pastels were kind of a curve ball in my artistic journey.
 I really wanted to play with using mixed medium to create art.
 Which really means I was looking for anything that could help make my watercolor catastrophes look better.
 I learned of several artists using watercolor and colored pencils.
 Then I found artists using colored pencils and pastels together.
 I decided that sounded better, as no watercolors were involved.
 I started with chalk pastels, eventually trying oil pastels.
 This led me to dump dusty chalk pastels all together.
 I still occasionally break them out.
 But generally only after it has been so long I have forgotten how messy they are.
 I prefer oil pastels.
 I like to rock them on sanded paper.
 You can really blend them to filth with all of that tooth in the paper.